Prepared by Ken Macintyre and Barb Dobson

 ‘At burial, some offerings were left generally in the shape of damaged weapons, etc (but no food) on the grave itself, while upon the bark of neighbouring trees was smeared some red paint (wil‑gi), either in complete rings, or horizontally zigzag lines.’
 (Roth 1902).

-The extent to which wilgi was used in association with traditional Noongar funeral rites and ceremonies is unknown and to our knowledge has never been researched.
+The extent to which wilgi was used in association with traditional Noongar funerary rites and ceremonies is unknown and to our knowledge has never been researched.

 The Noongar people had no doubts about its efficacy in everyday use as the following quote by Philip Chauncy demonstrates: